 Please comment and share your experience regarding doggone leash laws!
 Use the hashtags #leashlaw #conserveWW when you share this with your friends and family.

-My name is Cayla R. Nolder and I’m a Writer/Editor for Conserving the Wild & Wonderful.
+My name is Cayla R. Nolder and I’m a Writer/Editor for Conserve the Wild & Wonderful.
 I’ve broken up dog fights and I’m not a fan!
 Follow me on Twitter to get the latest Conserve the Wild and Wonderful updates @cayla_redlon.